Advice from an Aberdeen wedding photographer about wedding ceremonies at Marischal College.

 Where Do we take Group Photos?

-Depending on your preferences (and, to a certain extent, the weather), we can take group photos in the Grant Room and/or on Broad Street.
+Depending on your preferences (and, to a certain extent, the weather), we can take group photos at the back of the Grant Room and/or on Broad Street.
+The Quad at Marischal College is currently unavailable.
+If you've booked me for longer coverage, we can also take some group shots at your reception.

 Where Can We Go For Our Couple Photos?